mozartdiniz/Roads/README.md

 ### templateEngine()

-Roads template engine combine any string with pattern {{}} and the data passed as argument
+Roads template engine combine any string with pattern {{}} and the data passed as argument.

 	var template = '<div>{{desctiption}}</div>';
 	Ro.templateEngine (template, {
 		description: 'Hello!'
 	});

-You salso can use more complex data
+You salso can use more complex data.

 	var template = '<div>{{user.info.ssn}}</div>';
 	var user = {